nasa/fprime/docs/getting-started.md

 if this will work.
 Generally, this process is done with a design tool like MagicDraw, but because the user may or may not have access to this tool, the topology Ai is provided below.
 The user may then edit it to make changes.

-First the Reference topology is copied into the *Top* folder of *GpsApp* application and we'll grab the deployment makefile too.
+First, the Reference application's topology is copied into the *Top* folder of *GpsApp* application and we'll grab the deployment makefile too.

 ```